Best Voice to Text App for Deaf and Hard of Hearing Users in 2026

 Unlimited file uploads: You can upload audio and video files with no limits on length or quantity.
 This is great for transcribing lecture recordings, training videos, and meeting audio after the fact.

 AI-powered summaries: After a long conversation or recording, iScribe creates a smart summary so you can review key points fast.
 This saves a lot of time.
+Learn more about how the AI summarizer works.

 100-plus language support: iScribe works as a voice to text converter app across more than 100 languages.
 It is great for multilingual families and international students.